GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 {% endAside %}

-The Declarative Content API allows you to enable your extension's action depending on the URL of a web page and the CSS selectors, without needing to add [host permissions][docs-host-perm] or inject a [content script][docs-content-scripts].
+The Declarative Content API allows you to enable your extension's action depending on the URL of a web page, or if a CSS selector matches an element on the page, without needing to add [host permissions][docs-host-perm] or inject a [content script][docs-content-scripts].

 Use the [activeTab][docs-activetab] permission to interact with a page after the user clicks on the extension's action.